humorbeing/python_github/Video_future_frame_prediction/fc_lstm_n202_ubu/readme.md

 - I think it's a good opportunity explore optimizers and learning rate schedulers.
 - Let's do "out of the box performance"
+    -[ ] all optimizer
+- how about some loss change on original model?
+    -[ ]